-Associate Professor of Medicine (Cardiology); Firm Chief- Coronary Intensive Care Unit (CICU), Internal Medicine; Director, Interventional Cardiology Fellowship Program, Internal Medicine; Medical Director, Coronary Intensive Care Unit, Yale-New Haven Hospital, Yale Medicine; Director, Inpatient Cardiology Services, Yale Medicine
+Professor of Clinical Medicine (Cardiovascular Medicine); Firm Chief- Coronary Intensive Care Unit (CICU), Internal Medicine; Director, Interventional Cardiology Fellowship Program, Internal Medicine; Medical Director, Coronary Intensive Care Unit, Yale-New Haven Hospital, Yale Medicine; Director, Inpatient Cardiology Services, Yale Medicine

 Inpatient cardiovascular services encompass CCU and the step down unit, the Goodyer service (general inpatient cardiology) and the consult service.